Cryptolibertarian-id/Mastering-Low-level-Language/README.md

 <img src="assets/MemoryAddress.PNG" style="zoom:110%;" />

-Because all data on a computer is just a sequence of bits, we use a **data type** (often called a “type” for short) to tell the compiler how to interpret the contents of memory in some meaningful way.
+All data on a computer is represented as sequence of bits, we use a **data type** to tell the compiler how to interpret the contents of memory in some meaningful way.

 When you give an object a value, the compiler and CPU take care of encoding your value into the appropriate sequence of bits for that data type, which are then stored in memory (remember: memory can only store bits).
 For example, if you assign an integer object the value *65*, that value is converted to the sequence of bits `0100 0001` and stored in the memory assigned to the object.